 Marie Colvin’s dedication to her work, her gruff but genuine empathy with those suffering in wartime, is beautifully portrayed in the film’s final act, which shows Colvin’s last assignment covering the siege at Homs, Syria, which she approached secretly by motorcycle despite foreign journalists being barred from the area.
 She provided coverage of the suffering of civilians trapped in abandoned buildings, but delayed her departure in order to provide live footage and live interviews with media, causing something of a stir by bluntly stating what her evidence had made clear: that official descriptions of the situation were a lie, that the government, not unknown ‘terrorists,’ was purposely attacking civilians.
 Some of the actual original broadcast by American news station CNN is used for the scene, to excellent effect.
 Having transmitted images of the wounded and starving, Colvin finally agreed to be evacuated, but too late.

 The film makes some difficult choices: much of Marie Colvin’s personal life is glossed over or omitted, allowing her work to stand alone.
 The script avoids using either PTSD and physical injuries, or personal tragedies, to round out the story or the character.
 As a result, some may find the film, and Colvin herself, a little one-dimensional and devoid of interest.
 However, her tough, unique personality comes across clearly enough between the lines; and the decision to make her reporting the real story seems sound, given that her life revolved around it.
-It is a story that is especially valuable
+It is a story that is especially valuable when the very concept of honest journalism is often under attack.
+Rosamund Pike does excellent work conveying Colvin’s courage, her resolute and sometimes foolish perseverance, her private struggles, and her influence on international reporting.
+The film is an inspiring tribute to a significant figure in journalism.

 For further viewing…